 Other nutrients- micronutrients:

-Many diet help websites can also help you determine your daily recommended nutrient intakes such as caloriecount.about.com.
+Please visit here for a detailed list of DRI tables including micronutrients Many diet help websites can also help you determine your daily recommended nutrient intakes such as caloriecount.about.com.
 Here is an example of a 22 year old female (140lbs, 5ft 5in) recommended daily nutrient intake.

 Carbohydrates